okaybroda/ToolGRPO/README.md

 ## Training Issues and Challenges

-For detailed information about current training challenges, limitations, and mitigation strategies, please see the [Training Issues](docs/training_issues.md) document
+For detailed information about current training challenges, limitations, and mitigation strategies, please see the [Training Issues](docs/training_issues.md) document.

+## Training Results

+For preliminary training results and analysis, please see the [Training Results](docs/training_results.md)

 ## Future Advancements